Jonathan Aro: San Diego Padres

 On November 27, 2017, Aro signed a minor league contract with the San Diego Padres.
-He became a free agent after the 2018 season.
+In 38 relief outings for the Triple–A El Paso Chihuahuas, he recorded a 3.68 ERA with 36 strikeouts across 44 innings pitched.
+Aro elected free agency following the season on November 2, 2018.

 Atlanta Braves

-On January 18, 2019, Aro signed a minor league deal with the Atlanta Braves.
+On January 18, 2019, Aro signed a minor league contract with the Atlanta Braves.
+He made 31 appearances split between the Double–A Mississippi Braves and Triple–A Gwinnett Stripers, accumulating a 6–3 record and 3.53 ERA with 40 strikeouts across 63 2/3 innings pitched.
+Aro elected free agency following the season on November 4.

 Guerreros de Oaxaca

 On January 29, 2020, Aro signed with the Guerreros de Oaxaca of the Mexican League.
 Aro did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
-He was released by the Guerreros on November 18, 2020.
+He was released by the Guerreros on November 18.
 On March 5, 2021, Aro re-signed with Oaxaca.
-Aro registered a 11.72 ERA in 7 games for Oaxaca before being released on June 15.
+Aro registered a 11.72 ERA with 5 strikeouts in 7 games for Oaxaca before being released on June 15.